 You may be awake during the procedure.
-If so, local anesthesia may numb the area where the surgeon is working.
-Or general anesthesia may be given general anesthesia.
+If so, local anesthesia may numb the area on your head.
+Or you may be given general anesthesia.
 This will cause you to sleep through the procedure.

-Thin, hollow tubes (called catheters) will be placed into small holes in your skull.
-The implants (also called seeds or pellets) are sent through the catheters into the tumor.
-Sometimes the catheters are removed right away, other times they are left in place until the seeds are removed.
+Thin tubes (catheters) may be placed into small holes in your skull.
+The radioactive seeds are sent through the catheters into the tumor.
+The catheters may be removed right away.
+Or they may be left in place until the seeds are removed.

 The seeds may give off a low level of radiation.
 Because of this, you will be in a private room.
-Visitors may wear lead aprons or vests.
-You might need to wear a helmet or remain in the shielded room.
+Visitors may need to wear lead aprons or vests.
+You may need to wear a helmet or remain in the shielded room.

 Some types of very low-dose seeds are left in place a few months or permanently.
 These seeds may need to be placed during open brain surgery (craniotomy).
 Their radioactivity wears off over time.

 Copyright © 2017 Baylor Scott & White Health.
 All Rights Reserved. |